ventus-ag/docs/_docs/coretasks/ConfigMaps.md

 ## Using ConfigMap

-1) Create `yaml` file and add the ConfigMap name under the volumes section of the Pod specification.
-This adds the ConfigMap data to the directory specified as volumeMounts.mountPath (in this case, /etc/config).
-The command section references the special.level item stored in the ConfigMap.
+1) Create `yaml` file and add the ConfigMap name under the `volumes` section of the Pod specification.
+This adds the ConfigMap data to the directory specified as `volumeMounts.mountPath` (in this case, `/etc/config`).
+The `command` section references the `special.level` item stored in the ConfigMap:

-For example:

 ```yaml
 apiVersion: v1